OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 console.log("Sender: " + senderName + " (" + senderAddress + ")");
 ```

----
----

-#### (nullable) seriesId: String
+#### (nullable) seriesId :String

 Gets the id of the series that an instance belongs to.

-In Outlook on the web and desktop clients, the `seriesId` returns the Exchange Web Services (EWS) ID of the parent (series) item that this item belongs to.
+In OWA and Outlook, the `seriesId` returns the Exchange Web Services (EWS) ID of the parent (series) item that this item belongs to.
 However, in iOS and Android, the `seriesId` returns the REST ID of the parent item.

 > [!NOTE]
 > The identifier returned by the `seriesId` property is the same as the Exchange Web Services item identifier.
 The `seriesId` property is not identical to the Outlook IDs used by the Outlook REST API.
 Before making REST API calls using this value, it should be converted using [Office.context.mailbox.convertToRestId](office.context.mailbox.md#converttorestiditemid-restversion--string).
 For more details, see [Use the Outlook REST APIs from an Outlook add-in](/outlook/add-ins/use-rest-api).